CodeAnt-AI/codeant-quality-gates/README.md

-# CodeAnt CI Scan Action
+# CodeAnt Quality Gate Scan Action

-This GitHub Action runs CodeAnt CI security and code quality analysis on your repository.
-It integrates seamlessly with your CI/CD pipeline to provide automated code scanning and security insights.
+This GitHub Action runs CodeAnt CI quality gate scan with secret detection and code quality analysis on your repository.
+It integrates seamlessly with your CI/CD pipeline to provide automated scanning and will fail your workflow if secrets are detected or quality gates fail.

 ## Features

-- 🔒 Security vulnerability detection
+- 🔒 Secret detection and security scanning
-- 📊 Code quality analysis
+- 📊 Code quality gate enforcement
 - 🚀 Fast and efficient scanning
 - 🔄 Seamless CI/CD integration
 - 📈 Detailed reports and insights
+- ⏱️ Configurable polling and timeout
+- ✅ Pass/Fail workflow status based on scan results

 ## Inputs